oicr-gsi/shesmu/language.md

 returns the result as a boolean. _needle_ may be any type, but _haystack_ must be a list of the same type.

+#### Optional Use
+- _expr_ `?`

+This must be used inside _optional creation_.
+Evaluates _expr_, which must have an optional type, and provides the inner (non-optional) value inside.
+If the expression has an empty optional, the entire optional creation will be the empty optional.

 ### Unary Operators
 #### Boolean Not
 - `!` _expr_